Medication Assisted Treatment at Stepping Stone

-Medication Assisted Treatment (MAT) is currently utilized as an integral part of the therapeutic treatment program.
+Medication Assisted Treatment (MAT) is currently utilized as an integral part of our therapeutic treatment program.

 What is Medication Assisted Treatment?